pmiguelpinto90/ShiftDisplay/README.md

   `decimalPlaces`: is the number of digits following the decimal point;
   optional and only available if the value is a float or double number;
   if not defined, the default is 2.

+  `code`: is an array of custom characters, each encoded as a byte where segment A is MSB and DP is LSB;
+  array length must match display size.

 * __insertDot()__
   * sd.insertDot(index)